reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 ### Use Case 2: Percentage Rollout

-The global rollout use case is very simple and raises the question of why we would even need a feature flagging tool because we could just implement it ourselves.
+The global rollout use case is very simple and raises the question of why we would even need a feature flagging tool because we could just implement it ourselves with a simple if/else construct.
+So let's look at a bit more complex use case.

 A percentage rollout is another very common rollout strategy in which we activate a feature for a small percentage of users first, to see if it's working as expected, and then ramp up the percentage over days or weeks until the feature is active for all users:

 ![A percentage rollout](/assets/img/posts/feature-flag-tools/percentage-rollout.png)

 Important in this use case is that a user stays in the same cohort over time.
-It's not enough to just enable a feature for 20% of the *requests*, because a user could make multiple requests and have the feature enabled for some requests and disabled for others - which would be a rather awkward user experience.
+It's not enough to just enable a feature for 20% of the *requests*, because a user could issue multiple requests and have the feature enabled for some requests and disabled for others - which make for a rather awkward user experience.
 So, the evaluation of the feature flag has to take the user into account.

-Also, if the percentage is increased from 20% to 30%, the new 30% cohort should include the previous 20% cohort so the feature is not suddently deactivated for the early adopters.
+Also, if the percentage is increased from 20% to 30%, the new 30% cohort should include the previous 20% cohort so the feature is not suddenly deactivated for the early adopters.

-You can see that we don't really want to implement this ourselves from scratch.
+You can see that we don't really want to implement this ourselves but instead rely on a tool to do it for us.

-### Use Case 3: Rollout Based on User Attributes
+### Use Case 3: Rollout Based on a User Attribute

 The last use case we're going to look at is a targeted rollout based on a user attribute or behavior.
 A user attribute can be anything: the location of the user, demographic information, or attributes that are specific to our application like "the user has done a specific thing in our application".